temporalio/documentation/docs/concepts/what-is-an-activity-execution.md

 An Activity Execution has no time limit.
 Activity Execution time limits and retries can be optimized for each situation within the Temporal Application.

-If for any reason an Activity Execution does not complete (exhausts all retries) the error is returned to the [Workflow](/workflows) which decides how to handle it..
+If for any reason an Activity Execution does not complete (exhausts all retries), the error is returned to the [Workflow](/workflows), which decides how to handle it.

 ### Request Cancellation